 The 3-megapixel camera on the Nokia X can produce good bright images but lacks autofocus, to macro shots are impossible to get right.
 Even far away shots look a little lost as there are no focus points.
 Even centre focused shots turn out to be a little blurry no matter how steady your hands are.

 Nokia X is only capable of recording FWVGA (480x854 pixels) videos as opposed to every other phone in this segment able to record 720p videos except the Xperia E1 Dual which can too record just SVGA (600x800 pixels) videos.
-The video quality is quite good and sharp but audio recorded is a bit muddled since there is no noise cancellation.
+The video quality is quite good and sharp but audio recording is a bit muddled since there is no noise cancellation.

 The camera UI too is a bit sluggish and takes a little time to take the shot after the shutter is pressed.
 Its the same story throughout the interface, everything feels a little slow.
 But there are a lot of settings to be played with including White Balance, Exposure levels, Anti-banding, choosing an ISO level, Noise Reduction, Face Detection, Automatic Exposure, Color Effects as well as whether you want stutter sound to be on.